 CARR is one of the four grant recipients under the 2017 San Diego Foundation's Age Friendly Communities Program - a partnership between The San Diego Foundation and The Del Mar Healthcare Fund at The San Diego Foundation.
 The grant project's findings will move San Diego towards receiving an Age Friendly/Livable Community for All Ages designation from the World Health Organization/AARP.

 "Why is there a drastic difference in people's perceptions of aging versus reality?"
 This was the question recently put to 44 experts in the field of aging by SeniorCare.com.
 They compiled these responses to produce the report, American's Misconception On Aging.
 CARR was one of the contributors, alongside Dr. Bill Thomas, the SCAN Foundation and the American Health Care Association.
 Below are some of the key findings and an excerpt from our contribution.
 The entire report may be viewed here.

-The Assisted Living Waiver Program (ALWP), administered by the California Department of Health Care Services, as of September 2017, has 284 RCFEs enrolled in the program, up from 276 in August 2017.
+The Assisted Living Waiver Program (ALWP), administered by the California Department of Health Care Services, has 292 RCFEs enrolled in the program as of December 2017, up from 284 in September 2017.

 "CARR is honored to be the County of San Diego's vendor entrusted with developing a fair rating system deserving the confidence of the public and providers." --Chris Murphy, CARR's Executive Director

 SAN DIEGO, Calif., May 5, 2015 -- The County of San Diego, Aging & Independence Services awarded Consumer Advocates for RCFE Reform (CARR) a fixed price contract for a pilot project to create a rating system for the County's assisted living facilities, and to develop a consumer-friendly website to display the ratings and facility information.
 The pilot program is a six-month effort with a current contract value of $50,000.